+Figure 14.
+A comparison of average collision probabilities across a single GE 1.5se wind turbine for different Sharp-shinned Hawk flight path approach angles relative to downwind, using the mean recorded ground velocity of 16.1 m/s measured in the field study.
+The dashed, flat line indicates the collision probability assuming downwind flight, which is the equivalent result that would be obtained from an application of the Tucker model.
+The dot-dashed and solid lines indicate the estimated collision probabilities assuming the wind speed is equal to the cut-in wind speed (4 m/s) and rated wind speed (12 m/s) for the GE 1.5se wind turbine.
+The values on the x-axis across the top of the figure indicate the bird's angle of orientation as it approaches the wind turbine for the rated wind speed.

 We calculated a comparison of average collision probabilities across a single GE 1.5se wind turbine for different Sharp-shinned Hawk flight path approach angles relative to downwind using the mean recorded ground velocity of 16.1 m/s measured in the field study (Fig. 14).
 To generate the collision probabilities for each wind direction, a uniform sampling of flight paths intersecting with the rotor plane was used across the entire surface of the area swept out by the turbine rotors.
 Each average collision probability was then adjusted to account for the reduced area that may result in a collision when the rotor is rotated with respect to the flight path.
 First, probabilities were calculated for downwind flight (the dashed, flat line at the bottom of Fig. 14), which produces the same result that would be obtained from an application of the Tucker Model.